sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Start the Zoom meeting, and move the secondary Zoom meeting window to the external monitor.
 Make it fullscreen if desired.
 This is where any remote meeting participants will be displayed for the congregation to see.

 Once the Zoom meeting is being displayed on the external monitor, open JWMMF.
-Sync media if necessary, and enter media presentation mode.
+Sync media if necessary, and enter media presentation mode by clicking the ▶️ (play) button on the main screen of JWMMF, or <kbd>Alt</kbd> <kbd>D</kbd>.
 The media presentation window will automatically open on top of Zoom on the external monitor.

-Start background music playback using the button on the bottom left.
+Start background music playback using the button on the bottom left, or <kbd>Alt</kbd> <kbd>K</kbd>.

 #### Broadcasting in-person parts from the Kingdom Hall stage over Zoom

-Enable the KH video feed (<kbd>Alt</kbd> <kbd>V</kbd>), and spotlight the KH video feed if necessary so that Zoom participants see the KH stage.
-Unmute the KH audio feed in Zoom (<kbd>Alt</kbd> <kbd>A</kbd>).
+Enable the Kingdom Hall video feed (<kbd>Alt</kbd> <kbd>V</kbd>), and spotlight the Kingdom Hall video feed if necessary so that Zoom participants see the Kingdom Hall stage.
+Unmute the Kingdom Hall audio feed in Zoom (<kbd>Alt</kbd> <kbd>A</kbd>).

 #### Sharing media at the Kingdom Hall and over Zoom